avysogorets/effective-sparsity/README.md

 ## Effective-Sparsity

-This repository contains code for the experimental section of the paper [Connectivity Matters: Neural Network Pruning Through the Lens of Effective Sparsity](https://arxiv.org/user/).
+This repository contains code for the experimental section of the paper *[Connectivity Matters: Neural Network Pruning Through the Lens of Effective Sparsity](https://arxiv.org/user/)*.

 ### Environment